 Cherry juice is a good source of potassium, with 1 cup of black cherry juice offering 570 milligrams and tart cherry containing 370 milligrams toward the recommended daily intake of 4,700 milligrams, according to the 2015-2020 Dietary Guidelines for Americans.
 Potassium in your diet is important to help lower your blood pressure, reduce your risk of kidney stones and promote bone health.

-But tart cherry juice is a better source of iron, meeting 8 percent of the daily value versus 6 percent.
-Although neither juice is very high in iron, every little bit counts.
-Iron is an essential component of hemoglobin and is necessary for delivering oxygen to the tissues in your body.
+Both types of cherry juice contain a small amount of calcium.
+Black cherry juice contains twice as much sodium as tart cherry juice with 40 milligrams and 20 milligrams, respectively.
+Tart cherry juice is a better source of iron, meeting 8 percent DV versus 6 percent for black cherry.
+Iron is an essential component of hemoglobin and necessary for transporting oxygen to tissues in your body.

-Both juices are an excellent source of antioxidants, but tart cherry juice is a better source, according to the American Institute of Cancer Research.
-Antioxidants are substances found in food that may help prevent or delay the onset of illnesses such as heart disease or cancer by protecting your cells from damage by free radicals.
-The two juices are rich in phenols, specifically anthocyanins, which are substances in the juice that help create the bright red color and provide some of its antioxidant activity.
+Both juices are rich in antioxidants, but tart cherry juice is a better source.
+The antioxidant content in either type of juice is similar to that in fresh cherries, according to the American Institute of Cancer Research.
+Antioxidants may help prevent or delay the onset of illnesses by protecting your cells from damage by free radicals.
+According to a 2013 article in Molecules, foods rich in polyphenols may reduce the risk of cardiovascular disease.

 - American Institute for Cancer Research: Cherries

 - Nutrients: A Review of the Health Benefits of Cherries

 - Eastern Michigan University: The Effects of Super-Fruits Including Montmorency Tart Cherries and Pomegranate on the Human Body: A Literature Review